What is the Coraddi?

-The Coraddi is UNCG’s arts and literature magazine, founded in 1897 as The State Normal Magazine.
-Today, the name has been changed in honor of its founders: the Cornelian, Adelphian, and Dikeian literary societies of the State Normal and Industrial College (which would later become UNCG!).
+The Coraddi is UNCG’s arts and literary magazine, founded in 1897 as The State Normal Magazine.
+Today, the name has been changed in honor of its founders: the Cornelian, Adelphian, and Dikeian literary societies of the State Normal and Industrial College (which would later become UNCG)!

 Our mission as the Coraddi, is to make undergraduate/graduate literature and visual art widely accessible through a student-led, semi-professionally organized and free publication.
 We strive to provide artists at UNCG a dependable, meaningful connection to showcase their work not only to the community on campus and in the city of Greensboro, but on a national scale.